Users with the Consumer role cannot create new custom properties, but they can use custom properties created by other users.

 Create a Custom Property

-Take existing properties (event properties or people properties) and use Excel-like formulas to transform those properties to create new properties.
+Take existing properties (event properties or user profile properties) and use Excel-like formulas to transform those properties to create new properties.

 Example use-cases include: